SamKirkland/storybook/docs/api/csf.md

 When you want to change the name of your story, just rename the CSF export.
 This will change the name of the story and also change the story's ID and URL.

-You should use the `story.name` option in the following cases:
+You should use the `story.storyName` option in the following cases:

 1. You want the name to show up in the Storybook UI in a way that's not possible with a named export, e.g. reserved keywords like "default", special characters like emoji, spacing/capitalization other than what's provided by `storyNameFromExport`.
 2. You want to preserve the Story ID independently from changing how it's displayed.
 Having stable Story ID's is useful for integration with third party tools.